graham55/classic-yourls/readme.txt

 1. Easy to use with only 2 options.

 == Changelog ==

+= 2.4.0 =
+* Initial fork and rebrand to Classic YOURLS
+* Plugin adopted by Graham McKoen <a href="https://github.com/graham55/classic-yourls" target="_blank">https://github.com/graham55/classic-yourls</a>
+* Updated all internal references to use classic_yourls naming convention
+* Maintained full backward compatibility with existing installations

 = 2.3.0 =
 * Plugin is now compatible with Gutenberg.